From clearing brush to opening cans, on a hike, a knife is essential. It’s crucial to your safety—and possibly your survival.

-How to Choose the Right Survival Knife: 6 Things to Consider
+How to Choose the Right Hiking Knife: 6 Things to Consider

 Before you get into the wonderful world of knives, gallivanting in it while trying to find the best hiking knife, there are things you need to keep in mind.
 While there isn’t a single knife that can fit the bill for everyone, there are traits that you should look for in a knife.

 Before buying a survival knife, you need to figure out your hiking style and what you want to use the knife.
 For instance, going on trails for a few hours isn’t highly demanding, and a smaller knife can do the trick.
 It will allow you to cut cords, open cans, and cut branches.

 However, if you’re mountaineering or intend to spend hours outside, you need a larger and rugged knife with a fixed blade.
 These are better for rough activities like building a shelter or batoning to chop wood.
 If you’re staying outside during the night, you also need a knife with a Firestarter accessory.